The U.S. Healthcare System

 - You must be covered by a spouse or immediate family member who works in the U.S. and has medical insurance

-Students have until the 15th of the first month of each quarter to submit proof that they meet one of the exceptions listed above.
-If you wish to waive the LewerMark insurance, contact an international student advisor to see if you qualify.
+Students have until the end of the 2nd week of classes each quarter to submit proof that they meet one of the exceptions listed above.
+If you wish to waive the LewerMark insurance, contact your advisor to see if you qualify.

 - ACA-compliant plan has no exclusion for pre-existing medical conditions.
-Lewermark limits coverage to $2,500 for 6 months for any pre-existing condition.
-This probably the most important thing to consider.
-Any international student coming to Western with an existing medical condition will have minimal coverage under the Lewermark plan for 6 months.
+LewerMark limits coverage to $2,500 for 6 months for any pre-existing condition.
+This is probably the most important thing to consider.
+Any international student coming to Western with an existing medical condition will have minimal coverage under the LewerMark plan for 6 months.

 While going directly to the hospital may be the practice in some places, hospital visits in the U.S. can be very costly and may require a long wait.
 Only go to the Emergency Room (ER) in the case of a very serious emergency.
 For life-threatening emergencies, call 911 for an ambulance.